datahub-project/datahub/metadata-ingestion/s3-ingestion.md

 ### Test data

-If you'd like to test Glue out on a smaller set of data before connecting it to any production datasets, AWS has public S3 buckets with the name format `crawler-public-{REGION}` (for instance, `crawler-public-us-west-2`).
+If you'd like to test Glue out on a smaller dataset before connecting it to any production records, AWS has public S3 buckets named `crawler-public-{REGION}` (for instance, `crawler-public-us-west-2`).
 These contain an example dataset on 2016 plane flights in CSV, Avro, ORC, and Parquet formats.
 In the following example, we'll demonstrate how to crawl the Avro files and ingest them into DataHub.

 ### Creating a crawler

-To configure Glue, first navigate to the Glue console (https://console.aws.amazon.com/glue/home).
+To configure Glue, first navigate to the Glue console at https://console.aws.amazon.com/glue/home.

 Before starting, consider the following:

-1. The source files are all of the same shape (i.e. they have the same columns).
+1. The source files should all be of the same shape (i.e. they have the same columns).
 Glue's schema inference may have unexpected behavior if files with different schemas are scanned together.
-2. The source files do not contain deeply nested fields (which is possible with JSON files).
+2. The source files should not contain deeply nested fields (which is possible with JSON files).
 Glue will only capture the top-level keys in such files.
 3. [Glue's pricing model](https://aws.amazon.com/glue/pricing/).
 Note that each crawler is charged based on how many of AWS's Data Processing Units (DPUs) run and for how long.
 If the source dataset is relatively large, there may be high costs associated, so we recommend you run it first on a smaller subset.

 Now let's get started!

-Under "Data Catalog > Crawlers", click "Add Crawler" to open up the creation dialog.
+Under "Data Catalog" > "Crawlers", click "Add Crawler" to open up the creation dialog.

 1. First, set the name and description of your crawler so you'll be able to come back to it later.
 Note that once you've created a crawler, you can still edit it later, so none of the settings here have to be final except for the crawler name.